 Community Environmental Scholars take a one-credit seminar each semester that introduces them to local organizations, provides them with professional training, and gives them a place to discuss the links between environmental studies and community service.

 As a Community Environmental Scholar, you will collaborate with a cohort of students dedicated to addressing environmental challenges.
-Participants will have preferred access to specially designed environmental studies capstone (Environmental Studies 600) courses that provide service-learning experiences with local environmental organizations.

 Three Reasons to Join CESP